 - fixed and variable price contracts

-- fringe benefits related to employment
+- fringe benefits related to employment.

 Employment income you and your partner earn may affect your rate of payment from us.

-You may need the following documents:
+You may need the following paperwork about your income:

-- separation certificates
+• separation certificates

-- group certificate or payment summary
+• group certificate or payment summary

-- bank statements for the account or accounts your employer pays your income into
+• bank statements for the account or accounts your employer pays your income into.

 Use our Employment Income Confirmation service to confirm or update your employment details online.

-- select Employment Income Confirmation then Employment income from the main menu
+- Employment Income Confirmation then Employment Income from the MENU

 - an email address or mobile phone number so we can send you a security code